kanidm/webauthn-rs/README.md

   management.
 Synchronised credential managers that always create resident keys (like iCloud Keychain) still work in this mode without issue.

-  Many other WebAuthn libraries *prefer* or *require* resident keys, which both effectively *require* residency if user's security key *supports* resident keys, but risks *bricking* a user's security key.
+  Many other WebAuthn libraries *prefer* or *require* resident keys, both of which effectively *require* residency if user's security key *supports* resident keys, but risks *bricking* a user's security key.